DE CAJóN at Neptune Theater, 2015

 ¡De cajón! = Without question!

-Not only is the cajón the seed of this project.
+Not only is the cajón (wooden box drum) the seed of this project.
 The phrase “de cajón” is a strong reaffirming Peruvian expression meaning “for sure,” “rain or shine,” “without question.”
-Thus, the name “DE CAJóN Project” reflects both the core instrument of Afro-Peruvian musical tradition and declares our commitment to and solidarity with Peruvians of African descent without question!
+Thus, the name “DE CAJóN Project” declares our ongoing commitment to and solidarity with Peruvians of African descent without question!

 Gabriel Cerna playing cajón at Echoes Afroperuanos, June 2011